NativeScript/docs-v7/getting-started.md

 <div class="exercise-end"></div>

->**Note:** You can only add platforms for SDKs that you already have installed on your development machine.
+>**NOTE:** You can add platforms only for SDKs that you already have installed on your development machine.
 If you get errors running `tns platform add`, refer back to the section on [setting up your development environment](#install-nativescript-and-configure-your-environment).

 The `platform add` command adds a folder called `platforms` to your project, and copies all of the required native SDKs into this folder.
-When you eventually build the application, the NativeScript CLI will copy your application code into the `platforms` folder so that a native binary can be created.
+When you build the application, the NativeScript CLI will copy your application code into the `platforms` folder so that a native binary can be created.

 ### Running your app